top of page

 Descending from Chocolate Drop Hill in the Little San Bernardino Mountains

-A view of Chocolate Drop from the base of the hill; it should be obvious how the hill got its name.
+A view of Chocolate Drop from the hill's base; the reason for its name should be clear.

 Chocolate Drop Hill in the foothills Little San Bernardino Mountains in Desert Hot Springs